-Provost Professor of English and Associate Dean for Art and Design
+Provost Professor of English and Associate Dean of School of Art and Design

 Stephen Watt received his Ph.D. in English from the University of Illinois Urbana-Champaign and came to IU in 1985.
 He has served as Director of Graduate Studies in English from 1990-1994, chairman of the English department from 2001-2006.